Modern statistics in natural sciences, 5 credits

 Course contents

-The course is focused on analyses of experimental data, but observational data analysis is also covered briefly.
+The course is focused on analyses of experimental data, but an overview of analyses of observational data is also given.
 The course focusses on linear models and includes: experimental designs leading to ANOVA or ANCOVA, mixed models, blocked experiments, repeated measurement designs, nested and factorial designs, multiple regression including strategies for selecting variables and evaluating models, generalized linear models (GLIM) including logistic and Poisson regression, contingency table tests, power analysis, multivariate analysis and ordination techniques, resampling and permutation statistics, Bayesian model fitting, MCMC techniques, geometric morphometrics and a few other topics.
-The philosophical basis of hypothesis-testing and statistical inferences is covered at the start of the course and the course closes with considering good scientific practice in terms of analyses.
+The philosophical basis of hypothesis-testing and statistical inferences is covered at the start of the course and the course closes with considering good scientific practice in terms of statistical analyses.

 Instruction

 The core of the course is built around a series of 13 half-day and interactive lectures.
 In addition, the students then work off-schedule with a series of common practical elements/problems that are then discussed during a series of tutored group discussions.
-The participants deliver written practical reports on these exercises.
-Hands-on advice and individual tutoring of the use of statistical software (R) is also offered at several occasions during the course.
-The course closes with a group discussion of a series of statistical problems.
+The participants deliver written individual practical reports on these exercises.
+Hands-on advice and individual tutoring of scripting in the statistical environment R is also offered at several occasions during the course.
+The course closes with a group discussion of a series of statistical problems built around the course book.

 Assessment

-Attendance at all lectures and approved individual practical reports that students hand in.
+Attendance at all lectures (or substitute assignments) and approved individual practical reports that students hand in.

 Course examiner